gstolarov/JBIG2-JPX/README.md

 *   [https://github.com/afila/JBIG2-Image-Decoder.NET](https://github.com/afila/JBIG2-Image-Decoder.NET)
 *   [https://github.com/nicholsab/JBig2Decoder.NETStandard](https://github.com/nicholsab/JBig2Decoder.NETStandard)

 Unfortunately all of those failed to handle most of the files I was testing with.
 My next step was to try to utilize xPdf ([https://github.com/kermitt2/xpdf-4.00/blob/master/xpdf/JBIG2Stream.cc](https://github.com/kermitt2/xpdf-4.00/blob/master/xpdf/JBIG2Stream.cc)).
 This one was working much better but still was failing with a lot of files.
-The final solution was to convert PdfBox addon ([https://github.com/apache/pdfbox-jbig2](https://github.com/apache/pdfbox-jbig2)).
+The final solution was to convert (and heavily refactor) PdfBox Java addon ([https://github.com/apache/pdfbox-jbig2](https://github.com/apache/pdfbox-jbig2)).
 This one while still fails to handle some files but works significantly better then other options.

 To convert JBIG files to images use following code: